ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through the process of building a predictive machine learning model, deploying the generated model as an API to be used in applications and testing the model.
-You will also learn how to create a Python function to wrap the deployed model using a notebook, all of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
-You will then monitor the deployed function (using a notebook) with {{site.data.keyword.aios_full_notm}}.
+This tutorial walks you through the process of building a predictive machine learning model, deploying the generated model as an API to be used in your applications and testing the model all of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
+You will then monitor the deployed model with {{site.data.keyword.aios_full_notm}}.
 {: shortdesc}

 In this tutorial, the **Iris flower data set** is used for creating a machine learning model to classify species of flowers.